hianjana/Seattle-Airbnb-Data-Analysis-and-Booking-Price-Prediction/README.md

 - [Summary](#summary)
 - [Related blogs and creator info](#related-blogs-and-creator-info)

+## Installation

+To clone the repository use: ``` git clone https://github.com/hianjana/Seattle-Airbnb-Data-Analysis-and-Booking-Price-Prediction.git ```
 ## Motivation

 The goal behind this project is get a business understanding on the data and also to predict the booking price of a new property in Airbnb Seattle.
 Apart from predicting the booking price of a new property, the project explores the below areas: